-In this article, we will talk about 5 of the most common types of CNC machines in the manufacturing industry.
-You’ll learn about how each of these machines operates and the different cutting operations they can perform.
+In this article, we will talk about ten of the most common types of CNC machines in the manufacturing industry.
+You’ll learn about how each of these machines operates and the different manufacturing processes and operations they can perform.

 What is CNC Technology?